-What You Need to Know About Medical Bankruptcy
+What You Need to Know About Medical Bankruptcies

-How to avoid medical bankruptcy and find relief from debt
+How to avoid bankruptcy due to medical bills and find relief from medical debt

-While statistics about medical bankruptcy can be frightening, it’s important to remember that there are ways to find financial relief.
+While data about medical bankruptcies can be discouraging, it’s important to remember that there are ways to find financial relief.
 When you don’t know how to clear medical debt, keep these seven tips in mind.

 1. Don’t ignore the bills

-Paying a portion of your bill, even a small amount, is still better than making no payment at all — it keeps you on better terms with the recipient.
-If you don’t have the funds available to make a payment on time, ask about financial assistance initiatives that may be available to you.
+Paying a portion of your bill, even a small amount, is still better than making no payment at all—it keeps you on better terms with the recipient.
+If you don’t have the funds available to make a payment on time, ask about financial bankruptcy and medical bill relief programs that may be available to you.

 2. Double check your medical bills

-Always ask for an itemised statement so you can look for billing errors.
-These are more common than you might think and they could end up costing you thousands of dollars if left unchecked.
-If you have questions about your bills, don’t be afraid to contact your medical provider and ask for clarification.
-Make sure that all payments from both you or your insurance company have been applied to your bill.
+Always ask for an itemized statement so you can look for billing errors.
+These are more common than you might think, and they could end up costing you thousands of dollars if left unchecked.
+If you have questions about your bills, don’t be afraid to contact your medical provider and ask for clarification before paying.
+Make sure that all payments from both you and your insurance company have been applied to your bill.

 3. Negotiate a lower rate

 This may seem like a daunting task, but it’s certainly worth trying.
 Call the billing office and ask if they’d accept a lower rate for your care.
-They may not return your calls right away and you may hear “no” a few times, but being persistent can pay off.
-You can also sometimes get lower rates for paying cash or paying in a way they favour.
+They may not return your calls right away, and you may hear “no” a few times, but being persistent can pay off.
+You can also sometimes get lower rates for paying cash or paying in a way they favor.

 4. Put away your credit cards